octo-technology/OpenTezos/docs/deploy-a-node/networks.md

 authors: Maxime Sallerin and Thomas Zoughebi
 ---

-In this chapter, we will see how Tezos is multi-networks.
-We will learn what the "*main network*" and the "*test networks*" are.
-Finally, we will discover how to configure our node on a chosen network.
+In this chapter, we will see how Tezos is multi-network.
+We will learn what the "*main network*" and the "*test networks*" are and finally, we will discover how to configure our node on a chosen network.

 ## Mainnet

 The Tezos network is the current incarnation of the Tezos blockchain.
-The Tezos network has been live and open since June 30th 2018, when the genesis block was created, and tez were allocated to the donors of the July 2017 ICO.
+The Tezos network has been live and open since June 30th 2018, when the genesis block was created, and the tez were allocated to the donors of the July 2017 ICO.

 ## Multinetwork Node